shopgate/retail-red-docs/markdown/guides/integrations/shipFromStore/overview.md

 **Inventory, Reservations and General Reservations**

 A Inventory record is defined as a on-hand quantity of a product with as special sku in a single location in a single bin location in a single bin.
 It is possible to define a safety stock quantity for this record.
-Obviously as there is the concept of bins/bin locations so there can be multiple inventory records per location each with a unique bin/bin location combination.
-With this kind of granularity you can keep track where your product is (also distinguishable by sku) if you need to.
-Of course it is also possible to not use sku / bin / bin location information.
+Obviously as there is the concept of sku, bins/bin locations so there can be multiple inventory records per location each with a unique sku / bin /bin location combination.
+With this kind of granularity you can keep track where your products are if you need to.
+Of course it is also possible to not use sku / bin / bin location granularity.

 <!-- TODO: show and explain inventory model -->